 docker-compose command based on your configuration.

-Run the following command in the current directory to create and start an new Hornet container in detached mode (as daemon).
+You can run the following command in the current directory to create and start a new Hornet container in detached mode (as daemon):

 docker-compose up -d

-See more details on how to configure Hornet under the post installation chapter.
+You can find more details on how to configure Hornet in the post installation section.

-If you are using an architecture other than amd64/x86_64 edit the
+If you are using any architecture other than

 docker-compose.yml file and set the correct architecture where noted.

-The following command will build the image and run Hornet:
+You can run the following command to build the image and run Hornet:

 docker-compose down -t 200